How to perform well in the GAT?

 Photo by Green Chameleon / Unsplash

 As with most acronyms that get passed along the VCE grapevine from the year 12 cohort down, the three letters GAT are commonly thrown around in the high school lexicon.
-Some mock the GAT, while others take it immensely seriously, so it can be hard for students to gauge how to approach the GAT when it finally comes around.
-If you’re studying a Unit 3 & 4 VCE subject, you’re required to sit the GAT, so should probably familiarise yourself with how it sits into your overall VCE and what you can expect.
-Here, I’ll go through a breakdown of the various components of the GAT, what its results are used for, and some tips on how to best prepare for the GAT in the context of broader VCE study and survival.
-So let’s get cracking.
+If you’re studying a Unit 3 & 4 VCE subject, you’re required to sit the GAT, so you should familiarise yourself with how it affects your overall VCE grades.
+Here, I’ll breakdown the various components of the GAT, what its results are used for, and some tips on how to best prepare for the GAT in the context of broader VCE study.

 What is the GAT?

 GAT stands for General Achievement Test, an assessment testing VCE students’ general knowledge (including writing, mathematics, humanities, science and technology).
 It is mandatory for all students enrolled in one or more VCE Unit 3 & 4 or scored VCE VET subjects.
-The 2022 GAT will be held on Wednesday 7 September - this is slightly later in the year compared to previous GATs because of the new GAT format being rolled out this year, providing extra time for students and teachers to understand the changes.
+Find out more here:

 What are the components of the GAT?